Contributing to BIM Guard

 - Ensure the base repository is

-osama-ata/bim-guardand the base branch ismain. - Add a clear title and description outlining the changes you made.
+osama-ata/bim-guardand the base branch ismain. - Add a clear title and description outlining the changed behavior, verification performed, and any documentation updates.

 - Click Create pull request.